 Power generation maintenance electricians, or simply powerhouse technicians, basically work with the power that runs the nation.

-Phases of Electrical Production, Storage and Distribution
+Phases of Electrical Production, Storage, and Distribution

 Powerhouses a.k.a power plants or power stations are the places where alternating current (AC) is generated.

-At the step-down substations, the high voltage electricity is being transformed into a safer and more usable level.
+At the step-down substations, the high-voltage electricity is being transformed into a safer and more usable level.

 This is a switch that activates with a specific amount of current and is extremely specialized and high-voltage.

 For instance, to avoid a circuit short from a power surge, you can install a relay that activates the circuit breaker when a fault is detected.